Custom Search

 BFD - Block Flow Diagram - Example

-An example Block Flow Diagram - BFD
+Example Block Flow Diagram - BFD.

 - unit operations such as mixers, separators, reactors, distillation columns and heat exchangers are usually denoted by a simple block or rectangle